vtexdocs/help-center-content/docs/tutorials/en/configuring-promotions-with-a-highlightflag.md

 In addition, **it is not possible to configure a highlight when the promotion has restrictions in the cart**, such as:

 - Zip code range;
-- Order value, unless the product’s value is higher or lower than the one configured in this field;
 - Accumulated value of purchases;
 - Promotion restriction by BIN;
 - Cluster of customers;